Don't Let Your Permissions be Hijacked!

 EXECUTE AS USER = 'dbo'

-I have added this to all places where the script runs DDL in the user database – exactly to avoid permission hijacking.
+I have added this to all places where the script runs DDL in the user database – exactly to prevent permission hijacking.

 As GrantPermsToSP, the script forms the names of the certificate and the login from the names of the database and the procedure.
 If you re-run the script, all existing objects – certificates, logins, signatures etc – are dropped and new ones are created.